andreashandel/flowdiagramr/README.md

 coverage](https://codecov.io/gh/andreashandel/flowdiagramr/branch/main/graph/badge.svg)](https://codecov.io/gh/andreashandel/flowdiagramr?branch=main)
 <!-- badges: end -->

-**This package is still under early, active development.
+**This package is still under active development.
 If you see this message, assume that several parts of the package don’t quite work yet.**